hongybun/qemu_passthrough_scripts/README.md

 ## 7. Permissions

-Run:>
+Run:

 ```bash
 ls -l /dev/kvmfr0
 ```

-and something similar to the following output should appear (the file may or may not be owned by root).
+and something similar to the following output should appear (the file may or may not be owned by root):

 ```bash
 crw------- 1 root root 242, ... /dev/kvmfr0
 ```

-It is important that the lines starts with `crw-------`.
+It is important that the line starts with `crw-------` before proceeding.
 This indicates that `kvmfr0` is a character file.

 Run:

 ```bash
 sudo chown user:kvm /dev/kvmfr0
 ```